txd866/machineLearningInvestigations/dimensionalityReductionVR/README.md

-This project demonstrates four dimensionality reduction techniques (PCA, t-SNE, Isomap, MDS) in virtual reality (GearVR).
+This project uses virtual reality (GearVR) to visualize the results of four dimensionality reduction techniques (PCA, t-SNE, Isomap, MDS) applied to MNIST data.

 Try it out by installing gearVR.apk on a Samsung S6 and popping the phone into GearVR.
 A gamepad is required.
 Button A recenters the view to the start position.
 Button B switches between the four methods.